 In addition to guiding i4cp’s research agenda and deliverables, Kevin also advises corporate and human resources leadership teams on best- and next-practices in a broad range of topics that range from talent risk management and corporate culture, to human capital strategy and organizational agility.
 He also serves as executive sponsor of i4cp's distinguished Chief HR Officer Board.

-Prior to joining i4cp, Kevin worked for Aberdeen Group, where he built one of the industry’s leading human capital management research practices.
-While at Aberdeen, he served in several roles including VP and Principal Analyst for HCM, SVP of Research Operations with general management oversight of the company's 17 research practices, and SVP of International Operations.
-Prior to Aberdeen Group, Kevin spent 18 years leading the sales and marketing efforts at several companies in multiple industries; with the last 10 years dedicated to the Human Capital Management industry.
+Prior to i4cp, Kevin worked for several years at research firm Aberdeen Group where he built one of the industry’s leading human capital management (HCM) research practices and then held a variety of roles of increasing responsibility which included SVP of Research Operations with general management oversight of the company's 17 research practices, and SVP of International Operations where he led the firm’s expansion efforts in to Europe.

-Kevin currently serves on the advisory council for the University of Dayton's school of business administration.
-From 2009 to 2011, Kevin served as board president for Big Brothers Big Sisters of Central Massachusetts, an organization he's been affiliated with since 1995; first serving as a Big Brother from 1995 to 2004 and then serving on its board of directors from 2005 to 2014.
+Kevin currently serves on the advisory councils for the University of Dayton's school of business administration and school of engineering.
+He also serves on the board of advisors for Bullseye Engagement.
+From 2005 to 2014, Kevin served on the board of directors for Big Brothers Big Sisters of Central Massachusetts, which included a two-year term as board chairman (2009-2011).
 In 2006, Kevin was awarded the Commonwealth of Massachusetts's "Big Brother of the Year".

 Kevin earned a Master of Business Administration degree from Boston University and a Bachelor of Science in Business Administration degree from the University of Dayton.
 He resides in the Massachusetts with his wife (Laura) and their three sons.